Sunilrath101/travilla/README.md

 # Travilla

-> Tripvillas is one of Asia's largest Holiday Home Rental Companies
+> Travilla is one of Asia's largest Holiday Home Rental Companies

-The TripVillas website has been cloned by myself and my team of 4 members as project of our construct week at Masai School over 5 days.
+The Travilla website has been cloned by myself and my team of 4 members as project of our construct week at Masai School over 5 days.

 # Tech-Stacks